5hidobu/5hidobu.github.io/_posts/2024-12-03-PEB_Walking_Injector.md

 ![image](https://github.com/user-attachments/assets/77d34fcd-1121-4da1-9c3e-07e3964dc4d0)

-> :bulb: Another interesting PEB_struct data that malware try to retrieve is also the `BeingDebugged` value, aimed to act as a countermeasure, if it set to "True" resulting that the process (the malware) is actually debugged, killing itself or misdirect execution flow to something that a non-skilled analyst or a not so controlled environment can intercept as suspicious and proceed to don't analyze further the specimen.
+> Another interesting PEB_struct data that malware try to retrieve is also the `BeingDebugged` value, aimed to act as a countermeasure, if it set to "True" resulting that the process (the malware) is actually debugged, killing itself or misdirect execution flow to something that a non-skilled analyst or a not so controlled environment can intercept as suspicious and proceed to don't analyze further the specimen.

 # Static analysis of the walk